 My publications include papers in international journals such as Language, Language in Society, International Journal of Bilingualism, Language Sciences, Lingua, and Studies in Language.
-My recent books are: A Corpus-driven Approach to Language Contact: Endangered Languages in a Comparative Perspective (2016, De Gruyter Mouton) and The Adaptive Bilingual Mind: Insights from Endangered Languages (under contract, Cambridge University Press).
-In addition, I have co-edited the volume Information Structure in Lesser-described Languages with Katharina Haude and Martine Vanhove (2018, John Benjamins) and the Routledge Handbook of Language Contact with Yaron Matras (in press, Routledge).
+My recent books are: The Adaptive Bilingual Mind: Insights from Endangered Languages (2021, Cambridge University Press) and A Corpus-driven Approach to Language Contact: Endangered Languages in a Comparative Perspective (2016, De Gruyter Mouton).
+In addition, I have co-edited the Routledge Handbook of Language Contact with Yaron Matras (2021, Routledge) and the volume Information Structure in Lesser-described Languages with Katharina Haude and Martine Vanhove (2018, John Benjamins).

 I have directed and participated in several research projects funded by the French National Research Agency, ELDP, and the Bank of Sweden Tercentenary Foundation.
 At present, I’m co-PI for the French-Russian ANR-RSF programme ‘Atlas of the Balkan linguistic area’ with Andrey Sobolev from the Russian Academy of Science (2022-2024).